 This training can be used for new employees, to fulfill your on-going training needs, or to address a specific incident that has recently occurred.
 In addition, the training can be used to train one caregiver, a group of caregivers, as a stand-alone training, or as one piece of a larger training.

 This training is also available on DVD.
-To order a copy of the DVD Abuse and Neglect Prevention Training, please complete the information below and mail the form along with a check or money order for $5.00 (payable to the Division of Quality Assurance) to cover the shipping and handling fee to:
+To order a copy of the DVD Abuse and Neglect Prevention Training, please complete the DVD Request Form, P-00891 (PDF) and mail the form along with a check or money order for $5.00 (payable to the Division of Quality Assurance) to cover the shipping and handling fee to:

-In addition to The Wisconsin Caregiver Program Manual, several webcasts offer information for caregivers and entity owners about various requirements of Wisconsin's Caregiver Law.
+In addition to the Wisconsin Caregiver Program Manual, P-00038 (PDF), several webcasts offer information for caregivers and entity owners about various requirements of Wisconsin's Caregiver Law.

-- Definitions of caregiver misconduct and reporting requirements designed for direct caregivers: Online Video: Wisconsin Caregiver Program: A Blueprint for Excellence
+- Definitions of caregiver misconduct and reporting requirements designed for direct caregivers: Wisconsin Caregiver Program: A Blueprint for Excellence

 - Step-by-step explanation of background check requirements for caregivers and entity owners/operators: Caregiver Background Check Process